Routing

 Index routes

-The router will automatically route files named index
+The router will automatically route files named index to the root of the

 directory.